Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How is a sunburn diagnosed?

 Your healthcare provider will ask about your signs and symptoms and examine you.
-He may ask how often and how long you stay under the sun or inside tanning beds.
-He may also ask if you wear sunscreen or clothing to protect your skin.
-He may ask if anyone in your family sunburns easily or if anyone has a history of skin cancer.
-Tell your healthcare provider if you are taking any medicines, or have any other health conditions.
+He or she may ask how often and how long you stay under the sun or inside tanning beds.
+Your provider may also ask if you wear sunscreen or clothing to protect your skin.
+He or she may ask if anyone in your family sunburns easily or if anyone has a history of skin cancer.
+Tell your provider if you are taking any medicines, or have any other health conditions.

 How is a sunburn treated?